GCSE Resits: The Complete Guide to Retaking GCSEs 2020

 If you like to learn in a classroom environment but need a bit more flexibility, you might want to try evening classes.
 Many colleges and some schools offer evening classes as an option which can be handy if you want to work alongside your studies.

-When it comes to your actual exam, you’ll sit this in exactly the same way as you did the first time around alongside other people in your class.
+When it comes to your actual exam – granted schools are back to functioning as normal – you’ll sit this alongside other people in your class.

 Resitting online as a private candidate